 The Controlled Substances Act of 1970

-The Controlled Substances Act of 1970 classifies marijuana as a Schedule I controlled substance, implying a high potential for abuse and no accepted medical use at the federal level.
+The Controlled Substances Act of 1970 classifies marijuana as a Schedule I controlled substance, indicating a high potential for abuse and no accepted medical use at the federal level.
 Under these laws, anyone who legally uses marijuana cannot own or use a gun.
-Having a medical marijuana card serves as proof of controlled substance use, thereby barring the cardholder from purchasing a firearm.
+Having a medical marijuana card is considered proof of controlled substance use, thereby barring the cardholder from purchasing a firearm at the federal level.

 Impact on Background Checks